IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-But what if we would like to do calculations for all patients (across the rows) or for all days (across the columns)?
+But what if you would like to do calculations for all patients (across the rows) or for all days (across the columns)?
 There should be an automatic way to do that kind of operations.
-Let's have a look at the help of the maximum function.
+Let's have a look at the documentation of the maximum function.
 ```python
 ?maximum
 ```
 {: .source}
-There is an argument in the maximum function called dims, which can be either 1 or 2 if we would like to apply the function across the columns or the rows, respectively.
+There is an argument in the maximum function called dims, which can be either 1 or 2 if you would like to apply the function across the columns or the rows, respectively.

 ![slicing image1](../images/julia_1.png)

-Check the size when we use dims=1 and for dims=2
+Let's check the size of the output when we use dims=1
 ```python
 size(maximum(data,1))
 ```